CSUSB Designation Raised to an R2 Doctoral University: High Research Activity

 New & Returning Student Checklist

 Applying to the Program

-The application cycle for Fall 2023 admission is now open!
+The application cycle for Fall 2024 admission will open October 2023!
 Review our Admissions page, attend an information session, and apply through Cal State Apply.
-Applications will be accepted until May 1, 2023.
+Applications will be accepted until May 1, 2024.

 Interested in Learning about our Doctorate in Educational Leadership Program?

 Consider joining us, via Zoom, on one of the days listed below from 5:00 PM -6:00 PM to learn more.
-Our information sessions are led by Co-Directors, Dr. Enrique Murillo or Dr. Sharon Brown-Welty.
+Our information sessions are led by Co-Directors, Dr. Enrique Murillo or Dr. Karen Escalante.
 The information sessions outline why to pursue an Ed.D., an overview of the program, and process for admissions.

 Professional Development Opportunities for Current and Recent Doctoral Students

 The Rancho Academy was created by the Rancho Santiago Community College District (RSCCD) – Office of Diversity, Equity, and Inclusion (ODEI) to advance opportunities for current graduate students and recent doctoral graduates of diverse backgrounds to learn the ins and outs of the California Community College system.
 This program is a ten-week commitment at no cost and participants will be matched with a faculty or administrator mentor.

 All graduate students or recent doctoral graduates who are interested in starting a faculty or administrator career at the community college level are welcome to apply.
 People of color, women, persons with disabilities, veterans, and LGBTQIA+ to highly encouraged to apply.